Henhound/loopyfoods/docs/hot-lunch-autobattler_spec.md

 - Goal: Ship a playable prototype to validate fun before backend work.
 - Tech stack: React + TypeScript + Vite (frontend only).
 Drag-and-drop in the Shop via @dnd-kit; tap/click selection fallback optional.
 Navigation is in-memory (NavigationProvider); no URL routing.
 - Kids replace the old "judge" concept.
 The Lunch Line has unlimited slots and kids can be reordered but never sold or removed.
+- Battle engine: Each round plays 1v1 kid turns in parallel.
+Each kid gets a fresh tray and eats matching foods (Meat, Starch, Sweet, Veggie, Gross) in slot order; eaten foods trigger abilities and usually grant Star Points.
+After all kids finish (longer lines keep going alone), the side with more Star Points wins the round.
 - Out of scope (for now): Firebase, accounts, leaderboards, persistence.
 Opposing players are placeholders for the prototype.

 ---